| Centrip Editorial Board

 Park your car in the lot near the Daimonzaka bus stop in front of the shrine.
 Then walk along the Kumano Kodo to get a feel for the Kumano pilgrimage of yesteryear.

 After parking your car, walk up the driveway till you see a sign that reads Daimonzaka.
 Turn away from the road to the left, and you will find a pair of cedar trees, said to be 800 years old.
 Between them, a beautifully stone-paved path leads on.
-Daimonzaka is part of the main route called Nakahechi, which connects the Kumano Sanzan along the five Kumano Kodo routes.
+Daimonzaka is part of the main route called Nakahechi, which connects the Kumano Grand Shrines along the five Kumano Kodo pilgrimage routes.

 The path at Daimonzaka is approximately 600 meters long with a height difference of 100 meters.
 After it rains, the beauty of this divine is enhanced.
 But the cobblestones get slippery, so watch your step.